ryanfortner/pi-bashscripts-files/papirus-repository/README.md

 sudo apt-get install papirus-icon-theme -y
 ```

-With this installed you can now install the latest Papirus Icon Theme because the package on the Raspberry Pi repositories are outdated.
+With this you can now install the latest Papirus Icon Theme because the package on the Raspberry Pi repositories are outdated.